The University of the West Indies and University of Leicester International Summer School

 - Enhance your CV by attending professional development workshops

 - Experience the University of the West Indies' dynamic research culture and gain access to its facilities

 - Provide postgraduate students and early career researchers from the Caribbean and the UK with opportunities for both intellectual and professional development

 - Create international networking opportunities and a study abroad experience for participants

 - Enhance your awareness of the benefits and challenges of interdisciplinary research

-- Give you insight into current high profile collaborative research projects led by UL academics
+- Give you insight into current high profile collaborative research projects led by UWI academics

-- Contributions from established UWI and UL-based scholars in literary and cultural studies, history, geography and psychology
+- Contributions from established UWI and UL-based scholars working in various disciplines across the arts, humanities and social sciences

-- £200 per person for UK-based participants (non-residential).
-This fee already incorporates a University of Leicester subsidy.
+- £800 per person for UK-based participants (includes accommodation).
+Subsidies may be available for University of Leicester students.

 Participants should be postgraduate students or early career researchers in any discipline across the arts, humanities and social sciences.